x-systems/phlex-data/docs/persistence.rst

 from the data storage (Persistence).
 If in the future you will want to change database server or structure of your database, you can do it without affecting your application.

-Data Persistence frameworks (like ATK Data) provide the bridge between "Model" and the actual database.
+Data Persistence frameworks (like Phlex Data) provide the bridge between "Model" and the actual database.
 There is balance between performance, simplicity and consistency.
-While other persistence frameworks insist on strict isolation, ATK Data prefers practicality and simplicity.
+While other persistence frameworks insist on strict isolation, Phlex Data prefers practicality and simplicity.

-ATK Data couples Model and Persistence, they have some intimate knowledge of each-other and work as a unit.
+Phlex Data couples Model and Persistence, they have some intimate knowledge of each-other and work as a unit.
 Persistence object is created first and by the time Model is created, you specify persistence to the model.